SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

                 misc=16
                 monster=32
             }
             # Per-mod overrides.
-Refer to the minecraft default mod for example.
+Refer to the Minecraft default mod for example.
             mods {}
         }
         entity-collisions {